node-cache/node-cache/README.md

 `0` = no periodic check.
 - `errorOnMissing`: *(default: `false`)* en/disable throwing or passing an error to the callback if attempting to `.get` a missing or expired value.
 - `useClones`: *(default: `true`)* en/disable cloning of variables.
 If `true` you'll get a copy of the cached variable.
 If `false` you'll save and get just the reference.
 **Note:** `true` is recommended, because it'll behave like a server-based caching.
 You should set `false` if you want to save mutable objects or other complex types with mutability involved and wanted.
+_Here's a [simple code exmaple](https://runkit.com/mpneuried/useclones-example-83) showing the different behavior_

 ```js
 const NodeCache = require( "node-cache" );